 Differences Between Power BI vs SSRS

-Power bi is data analysis tool, which can be used for reporting and data analysis from the wide range of data source.
-Power bi is simple and user-friendly in use which helps business analyst skills and power users to work easily on it.
-For the complex and huge data analysis power bi is very useful.
-It is widely used for modeling and structuring of unshaped data.
+Power bi is a data analysis tool that can be used for reporting and data analysis from a wide range of data sources.
+Power bi is simple and user-friendly in use which helps business analysts’ skills and power users to work efficiently on it.
+For complex and massive data analysis,, power bi is very useful.
+It is widely used for modeling and structuring unshaped data.

-Head to Head Comparison Between Power BI vs SSRS (Infographics)
+Head to Head Comparison Between Power BI and SSRS (Infographics)

-Below is the top 11 comparisons Between Power BI vs SSRS
+Below are the top 11 comparisons Between Power BI and SSRS:

 If you have a license for Standard mode SQL Server, you will be able to use the Standard mode features of SSRS, Enterprise unlocks the Enterprise features, etc. As of the 2017 version, there is also no longer an integrated model of SSRS, it is Native Mode only.

-Just as with licensing, the timing of releases of SSRS is also tied to that of SQL Server.
-Whenever a new version of SQL Server is released, a new version of SSRS will be as well.
 This is not the case for PBIRS.
-Since PBIRS is considered a standalone product this makes sense, and the constant pace of change in the Power BI service itself necessitates a more frequent update cadence.
+Since PBIRS is considered a standalone product, this makes sense, and the constant pace of change in the Power BI service itself necessitates a more frequent update cadence.

-Cortana integration has added a feature in power bi which is especially popular on mobile devices, allows users to verbally query data using natural language and access results, using Cortana, Microsoft’s digital assistant.
+Cortana integration has added a feature in power bi which is especially popular on mobile devices and allows users to verbally query data using natural language and access results using Cortana, Microsoft’s digital assistant.
 This feature is not added in SSRS.